In January I went to Reno and spent about fifteen minutes explaining the two keys to unlock the door to your own authentic sexual wellbeing.

 I am a sex educator.
 It’s the best job in the world.
 In the fall of 2010 I taught a class called Women’s Sexuality at Smith College.
 It was a 100-level introductory class, but I shoe-horned in all the science I could – neuroscience and psychophysiology and even sociology.
 And at the end of the semester, I asked my students to write down just one really important thing they learned.
 Here’s what they wrote:

-I learned that everything is NORMAL, making it possible to go through the rest of my life with confidence and joy.
+I’m normal.\ I AM NORMAL\ Just because my sexuality is not the same as other women’s, that does not make me abnormal.\ Everything is normal.
+Bringing joy and confidence to sex\ I learned that everything is NORMAL, making it possible to go through the rest of my life with confidence and joy.